-- clear, coherent writing style.
-You will lose points for failing to proof-read (and correct!) your work.
-A paper with errors cannot earn more than 1 point. - 3.
-Higher quality entries typically include critical thinking, which could incorporate any combination of the following elements: - Identifying values, biases, and assumptions; - Analyzing arguments and counterarguments; - Analyzing the kinds and quality of evidence; - Critical thinking about research, critical writing and reading; - Drawing conclusions. - 4.
+- 3. Higher quality entries typically include critical thinking, which could incorporate any combination of the following elements: - Identifying values, biases, and assumptions; - Analyzing arguments and counterarguments; - Analyzing the kinds and quality of evidence: - Critical thinking about research, critical writing and reading; - Drawing conclusions. - 4.
 These journal entries will be submitted in eLearning according to the deadlines specified for each assignment.
 The deadlines for each journal entry cannot and will not be changed for any reason.
 No journals will be accepted past the eLearning deadline regardless of the excellence of the reason why they were late.
-This is why you only have to do 10 out of 15-that gives you more than enough opportunities to take into account any unavoidable delays, system problems, etc. - 5.
+This is why you only have to do 10 out of 14-that gives you more than enough opportunities to take into account any unavoidable delays, system problems, etc. - 5.
 I understand that sometimes, things happen that you cannot possibly predict or control.
-Because of this reality, you may skip up to 5 journal entries before your grade is affected. - 6.
+Because of this reality, you may skip up to 4 journal entries before your grade is affected. - 6.
 Journal entries cannot be accepted outside of the corresponding eLearning Assignment.
-Please do not email your papers to me or to your TA.
-Enter your paper in the text entry box provided in eLearning instead of attaching your Word document.
-Please note that ATTACHMENTS will not be downloaded and will not be graded. - 7.
+Please do not email your papers to me or to your TA. - 7.
 You may submit as many journal entries as you wish until you have your full 40 points.